Jake Marisnick Player Props: Tigers vs. Rangers

 Jake Marisnick At The Plate

-- Marisnick is hitting .204 with two doubles, a triple and three walks.
+- Marisnick has two doubles, a triple and three walks while hitting .200.

-- Marisnick has gotten a hit in eight of 20 games this season (40.0%), with multiple hits twice.
+- In eight of 21 games this year (38.1%), Marisnick has reached safely via hit, and that includes multiple hits twice.

-- In 20 games played this year, he has not hit a home run.
+- In 21 games played this year, he has not gone deep.

-- Marisnick has driven in a run twice this year, but just one in each of those games.
+- Marisnick has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.